SynthWomb/Synthia-Unity/Assets/Resources/README.md

 </div>
 <br>

-SynthiaGPT leverages the Hugging Face Transformers library to interact with a pre-trained GPT-2 model.
-It employs TensorFlow for model management and AutoTokenizer for efficient tokenization.
-The script enables users to input prompts interactively, generating text responses from the GPT-2 model.
-To improve the user experience, unnecessary warning messages related to the transformers library are effectively suppressed.
+SynthiaGPT utilizes the Hugging Face Transformers library to seamlessly interact with a pre-trained GPT-2 model.
+Leveraging TensorFlow for efficient model management and AutoTokenizer for streamlined tokenization, this script empowers users to input prompts interactively and receive coherent text responses from the GPT-2 model.
+Additionally, the integration of the gemini library enhances the user experience by incorporating advanced generative capabilities.
+To ensure a smoother experience, unnecessary warning messages associated with the transformers library are effectively suppressed.

 ## Scripts: